Turnover Orders and Cook Islands Trusts

 The clause may also remove the settlor from any trust role, suspend distributions, and shift administrative authority to a successor trustee outside U.S. jurisdiction.
 The turnover order itself eliminates the debtor’s remaining ability to influence trustee decisions.

-The resulting impossibility is real, not a technicality.
+Courts accept that inability as a defense when the record supports it.
 In United States v.
-Grant, the court declined to hold Arline Grant in contempt after she sent a written request to the Cook Islands trustee and the trustee refused.
-The court found her inability to comply was genuine: the trust predated her tax liabilities by nearly a decade, the trustee’s refusal was independent and consistent with the trust deed, and Grant had no mechanism to override the trustee.
+Grant, Arline Grant made written demands that her Bermuda and Jersey trustees return the assets, and both refused; the court declined to hold her in contempt.
+The court found her inability to comply was genuine: the trusts predated her tax liabilities by nearly a decade, the trustees’ refusal was independent, and Grant had no mechanism to override them.

-The opposite outcome occurs when the debtor retained control.
+A debtor who retained control from the start never wins the defense at all.
 In FTC v.
 Affordable Media, the Andersons named themselves co-trustees and protectors.
 The Ninth Circuit found they retained enough authority to influence the trustee, making their claimed impossibility not credible.
 The Eleventh Circuit reached the opposite conclusion in In re Lawrence, upholding years of coercive incarceration because Lawrence retained power to appoint a new trustee who could reverse his excluded-person status.

 How Bankruptcy Courts Handle Turnover Orders Differently

 Bankruptcy courts are more aggressive with turnover orders than state courts.
 Section 542 of the Bankruptcy Code treats any beneficial interest in a trust as estate property that must be turned over to the bankruptcy trustee.
-Bankruptcy judges assert worldwide jurisdiction over estate assets and have been willing to hold debtors in contempt for extended periods—Lawrence spent nearly seven years incarcerated under a bankruptcy court’s coercive contempt order.
+Bankruptcy judges assert worldwide jurisdiction over estate assets and have been willing to hold debtors in contempt for extended periods—Lawrence spent more than six years incarcerated under a bankruptcy court’s coercive contempt order.

 State courts have narrower tools.
 State court judges lack jurisdiction over foreign trustees and may have less experience with the procedural complications of offshore enforcement.
 Creditors collecting through state courts typically face more difficulty compelling turnover of Cook Islands trust assets than creditors operating through the federal bankruptcy system.